PeruvPowWow/HTML-CSS-Code-Project/README.md

 * Performance optimization for faster page load times.

 ## Conclusion
-By applying best practices in HTML and CSS development, this project successfully improved the accessibility and code quality of the website.
+By using these practices in HTML and CSS development, this project successfully improved the accessibility and code quality of the website.
 The enhanced user experience and search engine optimization benefits contribute to the overall success of the project.